 Finding joy is also about what you’re not prioritizing and chasing after.
 Many people think that having more money, more possessions and a better lifestyle will increase the joy in their lives.

 But does money actually make you happy?
 Not really.
 Research shows that lack of money can make it harder to be content in life, but once a basic level of income has been reached, money has no more effect on life satisfaction[xiii].

 Increases in wealth can create a temporary boost to happiness but have little effect on lasting joy.
 Wealth can even become an obstacle to happiness because you quickly get used to the level of money you have and start to desire more, so you end up never being satisfied[xiv].

 So it’s a good self-check to make sure we have our sights set on the things that really do impact joy — not just following what the marketing world wants us to think will lead us to joy!

-What Are the Benefits of Joy?
+What Are the Benefits of a Joy-Filled Marriage?

 Having more joy in your life is a good thing in itself!
 But high levels of joy and contentment with your life have a range of other benefits, including[xv]: